Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Even bringing back pizza.

-None of the news media is mentioning the great strides that Kim Jong-il made in nationalizing North Korea's healthcare system.
+Have you noticed, folks, in one of the truly great outrages of the week, none of the news media is mentioning the great strides that Kim Jong-il made in nationalizing North Korea's healthcare system.

 It's a complete shambles.

-North Korea's health care system is a complete shambles, and Kim Jong-il nationalized.
+North Korea's healthcare system is a complete shambles and Kim Jong-il nationalized.

 We're not hearing one word.

-Not we're not hearing.
+Not, no, we're not hearing.

 We're not hearing about any of the great things Kim Jong-il did.

-Madeline Old, well, he's not a nut.
+Well, he's not a nut.

 No, we don't want to make fun of him.